LivePersonInc/developer-center/pages/documents/ClientSideConfiguration/MessagingWindowAPI/tutorials/calls.md

 ```

 ### Step 4 - Accept/Reject call
-If the consumer decides to accept the call, the following event should be triggered in order to start the call:
+If the consumer decides to accept the call, trigger the following event in order to start the call:

 ```js
 lpTag.events.publish("lpCoBrowse", "cobrowseAccepted", {